What Is Section 8 Company?

 - They can apply for government grants and aids.

-- They are able to raise donations from individuals through a campaign.
-The campaign may be carried out by word of mouth or through advertising on tv, newspaper or via social media.
+- They can raise donations from individuals through a campaign.
+The campaign may be carried out by word of mouth or through advertising on tv, in a newspaper or via social media.

 - Make presentations to high net worth individuals to help their cause.
 They also petition companies to support them through their corporate social responsibility

 - Some Section 8 Companies even make a door to door campaign to raise funds

 A Section 8 Company can pay sitting fees to its directors up to INR 1 lakh per meeting.
 The company has no restrictions on the payment of salary to its officers.
 It is run in the same way as other companies and is entirely free to hire management and personnel by paying them suitable remuneration.
 The employees of a Section 8 company are entitled to Employee Provident Fund as in other companies.
 The salary structure in Section 8 company is created with the same goals in mind as in a private or public company.